Kit Moncrief Galleries and It’s Never Just a Horse™ Exhibition

-The National Cowgirl Museum and Hall of Fame unveils plans for a $5.5 million renovation of its second floor beginning February 5, 2018.
+The National Cowgirl Museum and Hall of Fame unveils plans for a $5.5 million renovation of its second floor that began February 5, 2018.
 As the only museum in the world dedicated to honoring women of the American West who have displayed extraordinary courage in their trailblazing efforts, the extensive renovation will enhance its mission by exploring the special bond among the horse, women, and the West, as viewed through the lens of many Cowgirl Hall of Fame Honorees.
-The second floor will be closed from February 5th, 2018 to Spring 2019, when the new galleries are set to open.
+The second floor will be closed from February 5, 2018 to March 9, 2019, when the new galleries are set to open.